Seneca-BSA/bsa/docs/seh500/lab8.md

     - BOARD_InitBUTTONsPins
     - BOARD_InitLEDsPins

-    By enabling the above, you are updating the clock gate and similar settings so their respective port can be used.
+    By enabling the above, you are updating the clock gate and pin settings so their respective port can be used.

     Remember to click **Update Code** once done.

-1. Leave all the `BOARD_Init...` code as is then replace the remaining codes with the following:
+1. Leave all the `BOARD_Init...` function in your `main.c` as is then replace the remaining codes with the following:

         /* setup the switch pin config as output per fsl_gpio.h */ gpio_pin_config_t sw_config = {